 – Counselor Report

--Optional second Supplemental Counselor Report may be completed by urban squash advisor
+-Optional second Supplemental Counselor Report may be completed by member program advisor

 – Signed Rules and Regulations form

 3. Financial Aid Application – Log in to the online services portal to find the Financial Aid Application.
 Completed Financial Aid application and submit supporting financial documents to online portal.

 4. Watch your email inbox – you’ll receive an email prompting you to log in to check your application status approximately three weeks after you’ve completed your application.

 Member programs should be prepared to contribute $325 per week for private school summer programs and $450 per week for pre-college programs.
 Tuition for Harvard gets sent directly to Harvard.

 PLEASE NOTE that each school requires additional funds (between $200-$500) for books, supplies and incidentals that are not included in the tuition.
 Programs may be asked to pay for these costs upfront upon acceptance of each student and is an additional cost to the tuition.
 In certain cases, an initial enrollment fee upon acceptance may also be requested and will vary in amount depending on the school and the financial documents submitted by the students’ families.
 For Harvard, there is a mandatory $100 health insurance fee in addition to costs for textbooks, supplies, and student activities.